-Yuuichi in Kanon is fond of making bizarre and outrageous claims while maintaining a completely serious atmosphere in order to confuse all his love interests.
+Yuuichi in Kanon is the best example of this trope fond of making bizarre and outrageous claims while maintaining a completely serious atmosphere in order to confuse all his love interests.
 Few manage to catch on and also recognize when he is and isn't serious.
 This works really well considering he's also a Deadpan Snarker.

 In Little Busters!, however, the resident gadfly isn't protagonist Riki but Kurugaya, who projects an air of a Cool Big Sis and loves doting on her cute classmates, and just as much loves teasing them mercilessly.
 It's most obvious in the scenes during baseball training, where every day a girl will ask her for advice and she will suggest they do something completely ridiculous and embarrassing.
 She tells Riki it's for some higher purpose - like teaching them to trust themselves, for instance - but also readily admits that it's mostly just because it's funny.

 Lancer can also be very verbally provocative when he wants to be.
 Extra points for trolling Tohsaka.

 Kotomine, as well.
 He is notable for never telling an actual lie while doing so.
 Considering he was Rin's guardian after her parents' deaths, she likely learned it from him.

 Kenichi in Sharin No Kuni is like this depending on who he's talking to.
 He more or less leaves Natsumi alone, but Kyouko points out fairly early that he's going to keep messing with Touka as long as she keeps reacting.
 This trope probably also applies to Isono.